mmmason-github/python_data_analysis_with_pandas/README.md

 # Python Data Analysis with Pandas
-## Set of notebooks of exploring data analysis in python
+## Set of notebooks of exploring data analysis with pandas in python